Optus Sport Review & Guide

 Optus has a very large selection of postpaid mobile phone plans, and there is one to suit most budgets and needs.
 Below are the Optus postpaid month-to-month SIM-only plans with Optus Sport included.

 The following table shows a selection of published Optus postpaid plans on Canstar Blue’s database, listed in order of lowest standard monthly cost to highest.
 Use our comparison tool to see all plans available on our database.
 This table includes products with links to referral partners.

 Broadband Plans with Optus Sport

-Many home broadband plans are eligible, and include Optus Sport, as well as Fetch TV, at no extra cost.
-Otherwise, a number of base NBN and ADSL plans are available with unlimited data from $75 a month.
+Many home broadband plans are eligible, and include Optus Sport.
+If NBN is your preferred internet type, a number of base NBN plans are available with unlimited data from $79 a month.